DmitrijsJaunslavietis/vendonAssignment/README.md

 # Vendon assignment

-A simple test system in which the user enters their name, chooses a test, executes it, and at the end sees their result.
+A simple assessment system in which the user enters their name, chooses a test, executes it, and at the end sees their result.

 ## Installation